Hey Google!

 Problem

-College students were using Google Assistant far less than career professionals, and were choosing Siri over Google Assistant at a higher rate.
-Google wanted to understand why.
+College students were using Google Assistant far less than career professionals, and were choosing Siri over Google Assistant.
 The question we set out to answer was simple: how can Google Assistant better fit the lives of college students and attract more college users?

 Siri